exercism/v3/languages/go/exercises/concept/comments/.docs/instructions.md

 ## 1. Write a package comment

-Complete the package comment for `package weather` that describes the .
+Complete the package comment for `package weather` that describes its content.

 ## 2. Define a variable for the current weather condition